 Deciding on childcare is a big decision for any parent.
 There are a number of factors that will make an impact on your final decision.
 These include:

 It is important to discuss with the childcare service provider your child’s needs and the service they can provide.
 You should check that staff are qualified and the provider has appropriate childcare policies and procedures in place for example, child protection, behaviour management and accidents.
 It is also important to check fees, hours, and holiday periods.
 Make sure to visit when there are children present, so you get a feel for the atmosphere.
-The Health Service Executive (HSE) has published a useful list of tips on choosing a pre-school.
+The Child and Family Agency has published a useful list of tips on choosing a pre-school.

-By law, pre-school childcare facilities must notify and be inspected by the HSE.
-You can access the HSE inspection reports on childcare services.
-More detailed information about the regulation of childcare services is available from your Local Health Office - see 'Where to apply' below.
+By law, pre-school childcare facilities must notify and be inspected by the Child and Family Agency.
+You can access the Child and Family Agency inspection reports on childcare services.
+More detailed information about the regulation of childcare services is available from the Child and Family Agency - see 'Where to apply' below.

 Your City or County Childcare Committee can provide a list of childcare providers in your area.
-They can also put you in touch with your local HSE pre-school officer -see 'How to apply' below.
+They can also put you in touch with your local early years/pre-school inspector -see 'How to apply' below.

 Some childcare options may be distinguished simply by their opening hours or management structures, and others by the curriculum of education that they use.
 Staff training can also determine the type of service available, as can the general needs of parents in your area.
 Different types of childcare services include: